bu-ist/bu-webdiff-legacy/README.md

 ## Grabbing & Comparing

-1. Grab screenshots for a list of urls:
+1. Grab screenshots for a list of urls.
+To display usage:

-	$ python grab.py # will display usage
+	$ python grab.py

-	$ python grab.py first_run # grabs all urls from urls.txt and stores screenshots in "first_run" directory
+2. Grab screenshots for urls listed in urls.txt and stores them in "first_run" directory:

-	...
-	$ python grab.py second_run # grabs all urls from urls.txt and stores screenshots in "second_run" directory
+	$ python grab.py first_run

+3. Grab all urls from urls.txt and stores screenshots in "second_run" directory:

+	$ python grab.py second_run

-That "…" between the first and second run could be either changing your hosts.txt file to switch between the old and new environments or the actual launch of a new environment.
+In between #2 and #3 could be either changing your hosts.txt file to switch between the old and new environments or the actual launch of a new environment.

 2. Once you have two sets of images, you can compare them: